What documents do I need to sign up for food pantry services?

 What type of Food do you provide?

 • Our Choice Pantry Programs offers fresh and nutritious food free to participants who register with a Help 365 or Project Dignity Case Manager.
-Pantry packages are supplemental grocery packages that obtain the following five food categories: protein, dairy, grains, fruits and vegetables, proportional to the number of individuals in the family and provided every two weeks.
+Pantry packages are supplemental grocery packages that contain the following five food groups: protein, dairy, grains, fruit, and vegetables, proportional to the number of individuals in the family and provided every two weeks.

 What public benefits can I get assistance in applying for?

-• Help 365 case managers can assist with SNAP, Health Care, rental assistance, unemployment amongst others.
-Feel free to walk in to meet with a case manager at the Choice pantry.
+• Help 365 case managers can assist with SNAP, Health Care (Medicaid), rental assistance, and unemployment among others.
+Feel free to walk in to meet with a case manager at either Choice Pantry.

 Do you provide Homeless services?

-• Yes, Project Dignity Case Management has an array of services designed to meet the most basic needs of our homeless visitors – food, hygiene services, mail service, as well as the larger, more challenging issues the homeless face – stable housing and access to benefits.
-The goal of the program is to serve as a bridge back to bring health, well-being and self-sufficiency for our homeless and hungry guests.
-Project Dignity Services also include but are not limited to:
+• Yes, Project Dignity Case Management has an array of services designed to meet the most basic needs of our unhoused visitors – food, hygiene services, mail service, as well as the larger, more challenging issues they face – stable housing and access to public benefits.
+The goal of the program is to serve as a bridge back to health, well-being and self-sufficiency.
+Click here to learn more about Project Dignity services.

 If I need assistance with ID, Birth Certificate to apply for public benefits can I get help?